ScrambledBits/mdbook-d2-png/README.md

 # mdbook-d2-png

 A PNG-output mdBook preprocessor for D2 diagrams.
-Requires the `d2` CLI on PATH.
+Requires the `d2` CLI on PATH (compatible con d2 >=0.7.0).

 ## Install